There is one two-hour weekly lecture, Mondays (time and place TBA) and two seminars each in the autumn and spring terms.

 The lectures will introduce students to key historical and thematic topics, as well as a number of sites in focus.
 Lectures will also explore a range of primary sources, providing guidance in assessing their relative strengths and weaknesses as historical evidence, and will highlight some of the main areas of scholarly debate.
 Seminars will take the form of debates, presentations, or group discussions.
 These sessions are an opportunity for students to develop and articulate their ideas about the primary source material and the secondary literature, as well as responding to the views of your peers.

 Term 2 deals more exclusively with archaeological evidence and material culture.
-First, we deal with rural life: what distinguished a city from a village?
-What was the relationship between ‘nomads’ and villagers?
-We look at some remote areas of Syria where ancient landscapes and villages have survived almost intact.
-We then turn to social matters: urban society and the question of identities in the Roman Near East.
-It considers the roles that architectural and artistic styles and the various media used (stone sculpture, mosaic, painting) had to play in the formation of identities.
+First, we turn to social matters: urban society and the question of identities in the Roman Near East.
+We consider the roles that architectural and artistic styles and the various media used (stone sculpture, mosaic, painting) had to play in the formation of identities.
 Next, we move to religion, another important signifier of identity.
 How did Near Eastern communities characterise their gods and develop their sacred spaces, and how did these compare to Graeco-Roman norms?
 How did Christianity change the sacred topography of Near Eastern cities in late antiquity?
-Finally, we examine the role of the military and daily life in army, as well as ‘Syrians’ who travelled further afield in the ancient world.